isomerpages/bca-peb/index.md

   practice of professional engineering.
 image: /images/PEB-logo-cropped.jpg
 permalink: /
-notification: <span style="font-size:14px">Please do not click on any links if you receive SMSes that appear to be from PEB.
-Please be assured that PEB will never ask or request for anyone’s personal details via SMS notifications and / or automated phone messages. <br> For any queries / feedback, please email to
+notification: Please do not click on any links if you receive SMSes that appear to be from PEB.
+Please be assured that PEB will never ask or request for anyone’s personal details via SMS notifications and / or automated phone messages.
+For any queries / feedback, please email to <a href="mailto:registrar@peb.gov">registrar@peb.gov.sg</a>. <br>Government officials will <strong>NEVER</strong> ask you to transfer money or disclose bank log-in details over a phone call.
+Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam.
-  <a href="mailto:registrar@peb.gov">registrar@peb.gov.sg</a>.
-Government
-  officials will <strong>NEVER</strong> ask you to transfer money or disclose bank log-in details over a phone call.
-Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam.</span>
 sections:
   - hero:
       title: <span style="color:red; font-size:72px">professional engineers board